sttp-book/sttp-book/chapters/testing-techniques/README.md

 Although this phase can also be done by humans, this is an activity that we can easily automate.
 As we discussed before, we can (and should) write a program that runs our software and executes the test cases.

-{% hint style='tip' %}
+{% hint style='info' %}
-As a side note, in industry, the term _automated software testing_ is often related to the execution of test cases; in other words, JUnit code.
-In academia, whenever a research paper says _automated software testing_, it means automatically designing test cases (and not only the JUnit code).
+As a side note, in industry, the term "automated software testing" is often related to the automatic *execution* of test cases (that were manually devised).
+In academia, whenever a research paper says "automated software testing", it means automatically *creating* test cases (by means of artificial intelligence techniques, for instance).
 {% endhint %}